-For preschool and pre-kindergarten, we currently have full- and part-time options for children ages two and a half through five.
-The philosophy is based primarily on principles of Democratic Education, Humane Education, and Reggio Emilia.
-There is a maximum student to teacher ratio of 7 to 1, plus close director involvement.
-See below for more details or attend one of our Information Sessions to tour the school and ask questions.
+For preschool, pre-kindergarten, and kindergarten, we have full- and part-time options for children ages three through six.
+There is a maximum student to teacher ratio of 7 to 1, offering individualized attention daily.
+See below for more details, check out the Philosophy Overview page, and attend one of our Informational Tours to get additional questions answered.

 Environment & Materials in the Preschool

 Each group is assigned one or two advisor teachers.
-The advisor teacher will be the parents' first point of contact for questions and concerns about their child.
-However, we do have a co-teaching environment which allows all teachers and children to get to know one another.
+The advisor teacher is the parents' first point of contact for questions and concerns about their child.
+We also have a co-teaching environment which allows all teachers and children to get to know one another.
 Again this helps us to feel much like a family, where teachers constantly model cooperative communication.

-Children in any age group may attend half-days or full-days for any consistent number of days each week, with a minimum of 2 half-days.
+Children in the preschool may attend half-days or full-days for any consistent number of days each week, with a minimum of 2 half-days.
 Parents may select their days at registration time.
-Please note that children must be 2 1/2 on the day that they start, and we do NOT require that they be potty-trained.
+Please note that children must be 3 years old on the day that they start preschool, and we do NOT require that they be potty-trained.

 These times are flexible and change as needed, depending on the group’s interests and the flow of the particular day, but this can give you an idea of what a day is like: